HannaMoum/BioSim/README.md

   * provide the Landscape class with one attribute for each animal's species population, rather than one for both.
 This should save some runtime for the simulation.
   * opportunities to make the graphics faster.
+* Fix bug concerning log_file.
+In current version log_file is created despite any input from the user.

 ##Credits
 Projectcode developed and tested in a collaboration between Cassandra Hjortdahl and Hanna Lye Moum.